techidaily/site-facebook/source/_posts/blackout-blunder-facebooks-6-hour-disappearance.md

 ## How Facebook Went Offline for Six Hours

- On October 4, 2021, users around the world noticed they were[having trouble accessing Facebook, WhatsApp, and Instagram](https://www.makeuseof.com/facebook-whatsapp-instagram-down-right-now/) .
+ On October 4, 2021, users around the world noticed they were [having trouble accessing Facebook, WhatsApp, and Instagram](https://www.makeuseof.com/facebook-whatsapp-instagram-down-right-now/) .
 Some thought it was a wider internet outage, but it turned out to be an issue with Facebook itself, as all of its apps suddenly stopped working, causing a panic.

  Users were unable to use Facebook, WhatsApp, and Instagram for around six hours as everyone wondered what was causing the problem.